Community engagement should be meaningful. Community engagement should also be fun!

 An Integral Part of a Successful Process

-Recently, SRF helped Stearns County organize a robust community engagement effort to inform an update to the County’s Solid Waste Management Plan.
-All engagement for the project was conducted virtually, including a community survey, focus group meetings, phone surveys, and a series of videos used to promote the project, inform the public, and provide an update on “What We Heard” during the process.
+Recently, SRF helped Stearns County organize a robust community engagement effort on the County’s updated Solid Waste Management Plan.
+All engagement for the project was conducted virtually, including a community survey, focus group meetings, phone surveys, and a series of videos that were used to promote the project, inform the public, and provide an update on “What We Heard” during the process.

-Working closely with SRF’s in-house animators and Multimedia Team, the team developed a series of short, animated videos designed to serve the dual purpose of educating residents about ways to help the County reduce, reuse, and recycle—as well as encourage community members to participate in the online community survey.
+Working closely with SRF’s in-house animators and Multimedia Team, the team developed a series of short, animated videos designed to serve the dual purpose of educating residents about ways to help the County reduce, reuse, and recycle and encourage community members to participate in the online survey.

 An introductory video was created at the outset of the engagement process and was heavily promoted through social media.
 The video introduced the public to Stearns County’s solid waste services and facilities, highlighted the process to update the Solid Waste Management Plan, and promoted opportunities for public to stay involved and share their input.

 The overview video was designed so that short video clips could be pulled from the video to highlight key aspects of the system and promote the planning process.
-These 15-25 seconds clips helped to drive a social media campaign for the project and bolstered community survey responses.
+These short clips helped to drive a social media campaign for the project and bolstered community survey responses.

 “What happens to your